pacs-course/pacs-examples/Labs/2023/01-bash_modules_git/lab01.md

 - `grep` stands for **Global regular expression print**.
 It searches for lines with a given string or looks for a pattern in a given input stream.
 - `head` show the first lines of a file
 - `tail` show the last lines of a file
+- `file` reads the files specified and performs a series of tests in attempt to classify them by type

 ---